-The United Kingdom is one of the most popular academic study destinations in the world.
-In order to help you successfully get through the application process for your dream university in the UK, we have created an easy to use extensive guide with key information.
+Have you considered applying to an international university in the United Kingdom, one of the most popular academic study destinations in the world?
+If the answer is yes, we have created an easy to use extensive guide with key information that will help you successfully get through the application process for your dream university in the UK.

 Choose the right subject degree in the UK